mechmotum/mechmotum.github.io/content/timo-stienstra-graduates.rst

    :height: 400px

 Timo was co-supervised by Sam Brockie (TU Delft) and Jason K. Moore (TU Delft).
-Everyone at the bicycle lab is very proud of Jan and wishes him the best in his next adventures.
+Everyone at the bicycle lab is very proud of Timo and wishes him the best in his next adventures.